 The Tamagotchi was hardly an animal.
 But what followed was already more resembling a domestic pet.
 Nothing like a real animal yet.
 Why not? because the technology was and is still not ready.

 Think about it.
-Sony developed (a few years ago) a robotic animal that kids age 8-12 bought (well their parents bought the robot).
-The parents have no affection what so ever with the robot.
+Sony developed (a few years ago) a robotic animal that kids aged 8-12 bought (well their parents bought the robot).
+The parents have no affection whatsoever for the robot.
 The kids get some sort of affection for their robot animal but very much understand that their robot animal is something completely different than a real animal.

 Forward 30 Years

 The kids have grown up and have kids of their own.
 That new generation will buy their robotic animals that their parents had.
 But this generation will have much more advanced and more capable robot animals.

 The great difference is, that now there are 2 generations who are “used” to robotic animals and are capable of developing some sort of (growing) affection with their animal machine.

 Far fetched?
 I’m not sure.
 I would not be surprised if this is the actual strategy of Sony for the coming future.